reja-o/reja-o.github.io/README.md

 ### Abstract
-<div style="text-align: justify">The objective of the investigation is to link a list of comorbidities of COVID-19 showed on recent studies that make a person more prone to complications if infected.
+<div style="text-align: justify">The objective of the investigation is to link a list of comorbidities of COVID-19 shown on recent studies that make a person more prone to complications if infected.
 Using geospatial data to predict and identify which geographic zones have more infections, where are happening and make a prediction of future outbreaks and mortality rates.
 We took the results of a recent investigation with a sample of 177, 133 subjects on May 18th, 220 where it was observed 1, 633 with SARS-CoV-2, and 5,332 deaths to make our calculations.
 The principal risk factors for lethality in COVID-19 include diabetes, obesity, advanced age and immunosuppression.
 Those factors conferred an increased risk of hospitalization and possible intubation.
 </div>
 ---------------